 Are you a crafty genius whose letter-pressed stationery could easily become the next Etsy sensation?
 Or perhaps you’re a social media whiz with some time to spare.

-Palmer speaks from experience.
-The financial journalist began writing and selling digital money guides on her own Etsy shop as a way to bring in extra income—a journey that compelled her to interview other successful side-giggers to cull their advice, along with her own, for the book.
+Palmer, a financial journalist, began writing and selling digital money guides on her own Etsy shop as a way to bring in extra income — a journey that compelled her to interview other successful side-giggers to cull their advice, along with her own, for the book.

 Eager to bring in some serious money from your own part-time passion?
-Start with these seven top Palmer tips.
+Start with these seven tips.

 1. Be Smart About Start-Up Costs